loicsander/RobofabPens/examples/README.md

 glyphCopy.draw(shiftPen)
 ```

-We now have effectively move the 100x100 units square inside the initial glyph.
+We now have effectively moved the 100x100 units square inside the initial glyph.